|

 of the 99th.
 Entry of Royal Air Force Apprentices arrived, quaking

-entry of apprentice wireless and radar technicians at Locking.
+biggest entry of apprentice wireless and radar technicians at Locking.

 One hundred and seventy-two of us passed-out three